A talk with … Emilie Dalum

 How can we see Iceland in your STEYPA project?

-I was diagnosed with cancer in February 2016.
-I underwent 4 months of chemotherapy here in Iceland, and took pictures of my physical and emotional state during that period.
-I have often found rest and recharged my batteries in the comfort of nature and fresh air, which some of the pictures show.
+I was diagnosed with cancer in February 2016 and underwent 4 months of chemotherapy here in Iceland.
+I took pictures of my physical and emotional state during that period.
+Then I have often found rest and recharged my batteries in the comfort of nature and fresh air, which some of the pictures show.
 But being a cancer patient creates a very restricted lifestyle, with visits to the hospitals and medicine which you see as well.

 What inspires you to take pictures?